Written by property expert Kate Faulkner

 Having an independent survey is a wise move when spending so much money on a property.

-Whether it’s a new build, a flat or an older house, an independent survey from a professionally trained RICS Building Surveyor is essential as you never know what roof issues there are and what might be hiding behind walls, under floors or on the land your property sits.
+Whether it’s a new build, a flat or an older house, an independent survey from a professionally trained Building Surveyor is essential as you never know what roof issues there are and what might be hiding in walls, under floors or on the land your property sits.

 Deciding to renegotiate

 If you have had your offer, subject to survey, accepted and then your surveyor comes back with a series of problems, should you renegotiate or just accept that issues need to be sorted when you move in?

 The answer to this depends on three things:

 - Whether you can afford to fix them yourselves

 - If you are still happy to go ahead with the purchase

 Some of the problems the surveyor picked up you may be aware of already.
 For example, the boiler may need replacing or it’s obvious there is a problem with the guttering not working properly, so you already took this into account when you made your offer and have the money to fix them.

 However, if some of the problems are going to require a lot of work and expense and you weren’t aware this was required, you might want to re-negotiate.